-- tracking trials are run to a strict timetable, so you will need to be punctual. - get up early, 5.00 5.30 am, so you have time to walk and toilet your dog/s, grab a quick coffee/tea and a piece of toast and be ready for vetting, inspection of articles and/or equipment inspection at 6.00 am. - if you are tracklaying, you will need to present your articles to the Judge for approval. - If you are competing, you will need to present your harness and lead to the Judge for approval.
+- tracking trials are run to a strict timetable, so you will need to be punctual. - if you are competing, get up early, 5.00 5.30 am, so you have time to walk and toilet your dog/s, grab a quick coffee/tea and a piece of toast and be ready at 6.00 am for equipment inspection.
+You will need to present your harness and lead to the Judge for approval.
 If you will be carrying a reward for your dog (food or toy), this will also need to be approved by the Judge.
 Food rewards must be no larger than 100 g and be carried in a sealed container.
-Food rewards or toys must be in a zipped pocked or bum bag during the running of the track and may only be given on completion of the track - if you are tracklaying, stewarding or tracking your dog, check what time your track goes out.
+Food rewards or toys must be carried in a pocket or bum bag and must not be visible or audible during the running of the track and may only be given on completion of the track. - if you are tracklaying, you will need to present your articles to the Judge for approval at the 6.00 am inspection time. - if you have an entire female dog on the grounds (whether they will be tracking or not) they must be presented for vetting by the Vetting Officer every day of the trial at the 6.00 am inspection time. - if you are tracklaying, stewarding or tracking your dog, check what time your track goes out.
 If you need to drive yourself to the start of the track, find out exactly where you need to go. - be ready 10 15 minutes before you need to be at your track as you may have to drive (or be driven by the Steward) some distance to the track.